 Exploring How Anthropomorphic Voices Shape Brand Loyalty Today

-• Renny Christiarini Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia
+• Renny Christiarini Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia, Indonesia

-• Jocky Gautama Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia
+• Jocky Gautama Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia, Indonesia

-• Edy Yulianto Putra Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia
+• Edy Yulianto Putra Management Department, Faculty of Business and Management, Universitas International Batam, Batam, Indonesia, Indonesia

 Abstract